 Margaret is an award-winning freelance journalist, author and journalism academic.
 She is well known as a writer and thinker on the future of journalism.

-From 2012-2017 Margaret was director of the Centre for Advancing Journalism and the coordinator of the innovative Master of Journalism degree at the University of Melbourne.
+Margaret was a founding director of the Public Interest Journalism Initiative (2018-2021) and served as the inaugural Chair of Research (2018-2021).
+She is currently an Honorary Fellow at the the Centre for Advancing Journalism, University of Melbourne, where she previously served as director and the coordinator of the Master of Journalism degree (2012-2017).
 From 2017-2019 she was an Associate Professor of Journalism at Monash University.

 Margaret has won one Walkley Award, two Quill awards and has published 13 books.

-Her most recent work includes a Quarterly Essay “Cry Me River – the Tragedy of the Murray Darling Basin”, published in March this year, and her book “Penny Wong – Passion and Principle” was published in 2019.
+Her most recent work includes a Quarterly Essay “Cry Me River – the Tragedy of the Murray Darling Basin”, published in March 2020 and her book “Penny Wong – Passion and Principle” was published in 2019.